Best Cheap Web Hosting for WordPress 2026: 8 Picks That Won't Break the Bank

 What's the real difference between LiteSpeed and Apache hosting?

-LiteSpeed is web server software that handles WordPress requests significantly faster than Apache, which is the traditional default.
+LiteSpeed is web server software that handles WordPress requests significantly faster than Apache, the traditional default.
 In real-world tests, LiteSpeed sites often load 2-3x faster on identical hardware.
 Hosts like Hostinger, A2 Hosting (Turbo only), and GreenGeeks use LiteSpeed — it's one of the biggest performance differentiators at the budget price tier, and most people have no idea to even look for it.

 Should I buy the longest-term plan to lock in the lowest price?

 Only if you're already confident in the host.
 A 3-year lock-in at $2.99/mo sounds great on paper — but if the performance disappoints or your needs change, you're stuck.
 DreamHost's month-to-month option or Namecheap's low renewals are smarter if you're testing a new host for the first time.
-I'd personally do one year max until you know you like it.
+I'd personally stick with one year max until you know you like it.

 What hosting features do I actually need for WordPress in 2026?